K-J-Q/kitchensink-quiz/README.md

 <h:message for="password" errorClass="invalid" />
 ```

-The username registered should be unique and not exist in the database.
+3. A funcition was added in data/MemberRepository.java as the username registered should be unique and not exist in the database.

-To do so, firstly this funcition was added in data/MemberRepository.java
 ```
 public MemberRegisterModel findByUsername(String username) {
     CriteriaBuilder cb = em.getCriteriaBuilder();